Masterminds/glide/docs/commands.md

     $ glide get github.com/Masterminds/cookoo

-When `glide get` is used it will introspect the listed package to resolve its dependencies including using Godep, GPM, and GB config files.
+When `glide get` is used it will introspect the listed package to resolve its dependencies including using Godep, GPM, Gom, and GB config files.

 The `glide get` command can have a [version or range](versions.md) passed in with the package name.
 For example,